somethingindependent/thewright-site/_events/welcome-happy-hour.md

 location_address: 1109 Miner's Alley, Golden, Colorado 80401
 redirect_from: []
 ---
-After a successful opening day, what better way to decompress than to connect with friends, new and old.
-Come meet The Wright's 2018 contender class from Wyoming, Utah and Colorado.
+After a successful opening day, decompress and come meet The Wright's 2018 contender class from Wyoming, Utah and Colorado.
 We also plan on toasting Jason Blevins with recognition of his 20+ years of  contributing to Rocky Mountain journalism.